Cloudflare Web Analytics is a new player on the simple, privacy-first and de-Googled web analytics market.

 - No live view or live dashboard so you cannot see what’s happening on your site right now

-- No visit duration so you cannot figure out how long people stay on your site or judge the quality of a referral source
+- No visit duration and time on page so you cannot figure out how long people stay on your site, on the specific pages or judge the quality of a referral source

 - No bounce rate so you cannot analyze the quality of different pages or referral sources